Table of Contents

 Sphagnum Moss

-Moss absorbs water like a sponge and hold onto it quite well.
+Moss absorbs water like a sponge and holds onto it quite well.
 When used inside an enclosure, it can be wet down to provide a source of humidity.
 I like to place some around water bowls to soak up the overflow.

 Bad Tarantula Substrates